 As social and adaptable birds, crows are a common sight across North America.
-These intelligence birds have been seen creating tools in order to catch insects, store food for future use, and work together to keep predators and intruders away.
+These intelligent birds have been seen creating tools in order to catch insects, store food for future use, and work together to keep predators and intruders away.
 Under their unique system of cooperative breeding, American crows stay with their parents for years to help raise subsequent offspring.
 This leads to big numbers of crows per flock, which can lead to crop damage and noise pollution.

 Crows are all black in color, including their bills and feet.
 Adult crows weight approximately a pound and their feathers are glossy and slightly iridescent.
 As a pretty large bird, the American crow has a wingspan of up to 36 inches.
 Crows are also recognizable due to the unique cawing sounds they produce.